telerik/kendo-ui-core/docs/api/javascript/data/hierarchicaldatasource.md

 #### Returns

 `Object` the current filter configuration.
-Returns `null` if no filter criteria are currently applied.
 Returns `undefined` if the DataSource instance has not performed filtering so far.

 #### Example - set the data source filter